 Any reference to “we”, “us” and/or “our” within these terms refers to More Music UK Limited.
-Where we refer to “you” throughout these terms, this is a reference to any Student, Customer or other User of our Web Platform as appropriate.
+Where we refer to “you” throughout these terms, this is a reference to any Student, Customer, Attendee or other User of our Web Platform as appropriate.

-Our Web Platform provides an online platform through which Teachers can advertise, market, sell and promote their services, namely music tuition.
-Users of the Web Platform are able to search and compare different Teachers before deciding whether to purchase Music Services.
+Our Web Platform provides an online platform through which Teachers can advertise, market, sell and promote their services, namely Music Lessons and/or Events.
 The application of these terms will vary depending on your use of the Web Platform as follows:

-(iii) Third Party Music Supplier introduction: You may have been introduced to our Web Platform by a third party music supplier because Covid-19 has meant that your normal music lessons can no longer happen in person.
-If this is the case please read clause 14 below.
-By using our Web Platform, you acknowledge that you consent to your child and his or her music teacher continuing his/her music education online using our Web Platform in accordance with clause 14.
-These terms constitute the entire agreement between you and us where you are purchasing Music Lessons from a Teacher via the Web Platform in relation to the terms on which we will supply you with use of our Web Platform.
+These terms constitute the entire agreement between you and us where you are purchasing Music Lessons and/or Event Tickets via the Web Platform in relation to the terms on which we will supply you with the use of our Web Platform.
 These terms assume that you are a consumer.
 You are a consumer if:

-(1.b) you purchase a Teacher’s Music Lessons through us wholly or mainly for your (or another person’s) personal use (i.e. not for use in connection with your, or another person’s, trade, business, craft or profession).
+b) you purchase Music Lessons and/or Event Tickets through us wholly or mainly for your (or another person’s) personal use (i.e. not for use in connection with your, or another person’s, trade, business, craft or profession).

 2.1 The meanings set out in these terms and conditions are as follows: